Increase your earning potential with a career in finance.

 Pacific's Master of Science in Finance program offers the perfect blend of finance theory and application.
 With a $3.5 million student-run investment fund, our STEM-designated program offers students the unique opportunity to manage a large equity portfolio using state of the art tools of the industry.
 In just one year, our program prepares students for the CFA certification and is offered in-person and online simultaneously using a hyflex modality providing flexibility for working professionals.

-According to the Bureau of Labor Statistics of the U.S. Department of Labor, the employment of finance professionals is projected to grow much faster than the average for all occupations from 2019 to 2029.
+According to the Bureau of Labor Statistics of the U.S. Department of Labor, the employment of finance professionals has a projected growth range from 6% to 17%, which is above average for all occupations from 2020 to 2030.
 The Bureau of Labor Statistics reports that the median pay for a financial analyst role in 2019 was $81,590, and the average compensation earned by finance professionals ranges up to $316,000 for portfolio managers according to the CFA Institute's compensation study.

 25% tuition discount available

 Pacific Finance students gain experiential learning through managing a $3.5 million Student Investment Fund (SIF), in addition to required internships and an optional study abroad program.
 In the Eberhardt SIF, students do research and evaluation, write reports, and make choices regarding where and how to invest in the live fund.
 This is not a simulation or paper trade fund, but rather a live, real-money fund.
 Students will have the opportunity to network with industry leaders, visit top finance companies and connect with Eberhardt alumni throughout their time in the program.

 All prospective students admitted to the fall and spring 2022 MSF program will automatically be considered for a 25% tuition discount.
 Attend an informational webinar or talk to our Recruitment & Outreach Manager to learn more.